ryienh/gnn-dataflow/platform/graphcore/models/tgn_pytorch/readme.md

   * Enabling instrumentation
   `POPLAR_ENGINE_OPTIONS='{"autoReport.all":"true", "autoReport.directory":"./graph_profile"}' python train.py`

+  * The output log files are in [log_graph_profile](./log_graph_profile)

-  * * The output of this is in shared directory `/lambda_stor/homes/sraskar/gnn-dataflow-share/tgn/graph_profile`on Graphcore POD system.
+  * The profiling output files generated for this are in shared directory `/lambda_stor/homes/sraskar/gnn-dataflow-share/tgn/graph_profile`on Graphcore POD system.

-  * * Open the `.pop` file using PopVision Graph Analyzer on your local system.
+  * Open the `.pop` file using PopVision Graph Analyzer on your local system.